2024 North Indian Ocean cyclone season: Depression BOB 06

 On 14 October, a well marked low pressure area formed in the south of the Bay of Bengal.
 The IMD upgraded it to a depression, designating it as BOB 06, early on 15 October as it moved west-northwestwards before making landfall in Andhra Pradesh on 17 October at 04:30 IST.
 It weakened further into a low pressure area as it moved north-westwards into India and dissipated.

-In the wake of this system, heavy rains slashed Puducherry, Chennai and other parts of Andhra Pradesh, bringing these areas to a standstill.
-Bengaluru and its adjoining areas too received heavy rainfall.
+In the wake of this system, heavy rains slashed Puducherry, Chennai and other parts of Andhra Pradesh, bringing these areas to a standstill.Parts of north Chennai received 300 mm and city battered with 180-200 mm rainfall.Bengaluru and its adjoining areas too received heavy rainfall.
 Residential neighbourhoods and roads were inundated with knee-deep water, causing widespread disruptions to daily life.
 The relentless downpour led to traffic congestion, crippled public transportation services, and forced the cancellation of several flights.
 The Southern Railway announced the cancellation and diversion of several trains due to waterlogging.

 Severe Cyclonic Storm Dana

 A low pressure area formed in the south Bay of Bengal on 20 October.
 On 21 October, it organised into a well-marked low pressure area.
 It strengthened into a depression on 22 October.
 The same day in the evening, it had consolidated into a deep depression and moving in a west-northwest direction.
 Over the next 6 hours, it intensified into cyclonic storm and was named Dana by the IMD.
-(Note: The name Dana, was suggested by Qatar, which is an Arabic word meaning "generosity".
-It holds cultural significance in Arabic culture, signifying ‘the most perfectly sized, valuable, and beautiful pearl.’)
+(Note: The name Dana (Arabic: دانة, [daːnə]) was contributed by Qatar and means "pearl" in Arabic.)
 On 23 October, it further intesified into a severe cyclonic storm.
 The system made landfall between 23:30 IST of 24 October and 08:30 IST of 25 October close to Habalikhati Nature Camp (Bhitarkanika) and Dhamra Port on the Odisha Coast, weakening into a cyclonic storm.
 It weakened into a deep depression at a distance of 40 km north-northwest of Bhadrak and then into a depression about 70 km east-southeast of Keonjhar and remained stationary over that area, weakening further into a remnant low and dissipated on 26 October.